Gunabhirambilla/Gunabhiram-portfolio/index.md

 - **Location**: New York City (open to hybrid and remote roles)
 - **Short-Term Goals**:
   - Strengthen Python-based automation and orchestration
-  - Build more production-style Snowflake + Python projects on GitHub
+  - Build more production-style Snowflake + Python pipelines
 - **Long-Term Goals**:
   - Grow into a **Senior Data Engineer / Analytics Engineer** role
-  - Lead data systems that connect operations, finance, product, and customer success
+  - Design data systems that connect operations, finance, product, and customer success

 ---